Training may cost tens of thousands of dollars with no refund available if you make a bad choice or change your mind during the course.

 If you are from overseas and have a student visa you must check the organisation you wish to study with is registered to deliver training to overseas students and is listed on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) at cricos.deewr.gov.au

-If your provider has not provided you with the course you are enrolled in, and you believe that the provider has defaulted, you may be entitled to a full refund.
+If you can prove the training organisation has not provided the course you are enrolled in, you may be entitled to a full refund.
 Contact the Education Services for Overseas Student (ESOS) Helpline on 1300 615 262 or complete the online enquiry form from the contacts page at www.internationaleducation.gov.au

-Be aware that you cannot transfer to another course or training organisation without first receiving a written offer from your provider.
-If you do not agree with this offer, and you do not wish to transfer to another course or training organisation, you are entitled to a full refund.
+You cannot transfer to another course or training organisation without first receiving a written offer from your provider.
+If you do not agree with the offer and wish to transfer to another course or training organisation, you are entitled to a full refund.
 If you have any concerns regarding these matters, contact the ESOS helpline.

 If you are attending a self-accrediting university, for example the University of Sydney, you should contact the International Students Office of your university for any concerns or enquiries.

-For any questions about your visa please contact the Department of Immigration and Citizenship on 13 18 81 or visit www.immi.gov.au
+For any questions about your visa please contact the Department of Immigration and Border Protection on 13 18 81 or visit www.immi.gov.au